Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Internal Wing Transfer Switch

-A two position switch (<num>2</num>) which controls flow of wing cell stored fuel to the fuselage fuel tanks; NORMAL permits transfer, whereas STOP TRANS ceases flow from the wings to the fuselage feed tanks.
+A two-position switch (<num>2</num>) which controls the flow of wing cell stored fuel to the fuselage fuel tanks; NORMAL permits transfer, whereas STOP TRANS ceases flow from the wings to the fuselage feed tanks.

-Transfer only occurs without weight on wheels and if the internal tanks have reached a certain fuel level already.
+Transfer only occurs without weight on wheels, and if the internal tanks have reached a certain fuel level already.

 ### Refueling Select Switch